-Summer interns are expected to work a 40 hour work week and commit 10 weeks of their summer to the internship.
+Summer interns are expected to work up to a 40-hour work week and commit 10 weeks of their summer to the internship.

 Students must be pursuing a field related to economic development, city and regional planning, public administration or public policy.